 a.
 Consent for Internet-Based or Wireless Services.
 The application may connect to Internet-based or wireless services.
 Your use of the application operates as your consent to the transmission of standard device information (including but not limited to technical information about your device, system and application software, and peripherals) for Internet-based or wireless services.
 If other terms are provided in connection with your use of the services, those terms also apply.

 b.
 Misuse of Internet-based Services.
 You may not use any Internet-based service in any way that could harm it or impair anyone else’s use of it or the wireless network.
-You may not use the service to try to gain unauthorized access to any service, data, account or network by any means.
+You may not use the service to try to gain unauthorised access to any service, data, account or network by any means.

-3. SCOPE OF LICENSE.
+3. SCOPE OF LICENCE.
 The application is licensed, not sold.
 This agreement only gives you some rights to use the application.
 If Microsoft disables the ability to use the applications on your devices pursuant to your agreement with Microsoft, any associated license rights will terminate.
 Application provider reserves all other rights.
 Unless applicable law gives you more rights despite this limitation, you may use the application only as expressly permitted in this agreement.
 In doing so, you must comply with any technical limitations in the application that only allow you to use it in certain ways.
 You may not:

 • work around any technical limitations in the application;